rb80/oracle-hospitality-integration-platform-bootcamp-customers/business-events.md

 3. Obtain an oAuth token (see the "Basic Setup" workshop) using the clientId, clientSecret, and gateway URL of the environment given by the Oracle team
 4. Paste the value of the `access_token` to the `Auth Token` field
 5. Enter the Gateway URL in the `URL` field, but change the scheme from `https://` to `wss://`  (see the "Basic Setup" workshop for obtaining the Gateway URL)
 6. Enter the application key in the `Application Key` field  (see the "Basic Setup" workshop for obtaining the application key).
-Use the application subscribed to consume events from the environment supplied by the Oracle team - see [Configure Streaming in the Developer Portal](#1-configure-streaming-in-the-developer-portal)
+Use the application subscribed to consume events from the environment supplied by the Oracle team - see [2.1.
+Configure Streaming in the Developer Portal](#21-configure-streaming-in-the-developer-portal)
 7. Click Start
 8. In the request payload ensure the `chainCode` reflects the tenant code given to you by the Oracle team